jvalegre/robert/README.md

 [![Read the Docs](https://img.shields.io/readthedocs/robert?label=Read%20the%20Docs&logo=readthedocs)](https://robert.readthedocs.io/)

-ROBERT is an ensemble of automated machine learning protocols that can be run sequentially through a single command line.
+ROBERT is an ensemble of automated machine learning protocols that can be run sequentially through a single command line or a graphical user interface.
 The program works for **regression and classification problems**.
-Comprehensive workflows have been designed to meet state-of-the-art standards for cheminformatics studies.
+Comprehensive workflows have been designed to meet state-of-the-art standards for cheminformatics studies, including:

 ## Documentation
 Full documentation with installation instructions, technical details and examples can be found in [Read the Docs](https://robert.readthedocs.io).